Jessica Lithwick

 • Canadian Bar Association

-• Access Pro Bono
+• Access Pro Bono, volunteer

-• Canadian Jewish Political Affairs Committee
+• Canadian Jewish Political Affairs Committee, member

 • Various volunteer learning and teaching engagements with the legal community